 Ask the students problems like 3×4, 5×6, and so on, and encourage them to find the correct array. (make sure the students understand how arrays work).
 Ask them to write the answer on the array card (they can count the tiles).
 Now ask the problem the reversed way.
 2×3 becomes 3×2.
 Can they find that array?
 The students might turn the shape or find the same one.
 Once they compare it they can see that it is the same shape.
 You can also ask them to find smaller arrays that make the bigger one like the example above.
 They will find two ways to make it.

 Practice the associative property of multiplication according to which the grouping of the numbers does not matter when multiplying a series of values together.
 For example(5×4)x2= 5x(4×2)

-This is one of my students’ favorite activity and it gets a lot of work done, lots of thinking and practice.
+This is one of my student’s favorite activities and it gets a lot of work done, lots of thinking, and practice.
 There are two ways of doing the activity.

-Give the students, in a pair, group or individually a list of problems like, 3×4= .
+Give the students, in a pair, group, or individually a list of problems like, 3×4= .
 5×2=, and so on.
-They need to find the arrays (cards) for them and write the answer.
-Then they get to use the array cards to build a house, a robot, a monster, … every day something diferent.
-We take photos of their creations and place them on the array wall.
+They need to find the area model (cards) for them and write the answer.
+Then they get to use the area model cards to build a house, a robot, a monster.

 You can start the opposite way, the students choose the arrays and build their creations.
 Then they need to list the arrays they have used and what part of the creation it is.
 For example, I used three 3×5=15 for the roof.
 This is a good way to discuss the associative property of multiplication.